Brebl/Brb2/README.md

 # Brb2

-General logging templates and some cli functions.
+General logging templates and cli functions.

 Makefile builds shared-object (.so) for linux.
 Vcxproj builds dynamic-link library (.dll) for x86 and x64 windows.